OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 | :ref:`K3s cluster <running_k3s_clusters>`        | metal             | firecracker |
 +--------------------------------------------------+-------------------+-------------+

 In this section you can check all the steps needed to deploy an **Edge Cluster**.
-It will involve the Fireedge OneProvision GUI and Sunstone to manage the resources created in OpenNebula.
+This involves the FireEdge OneProvision GUI and Sunstone to manage the resources created in OpenNebula.

-.. note:: We will be creating a virtual edge cluster with lxc hypervisor, valid to deploy containers.
-If you are planning to go all the way and also try the deployment of VMs and K8s cluster, we recommend using a metal edge cluster deployment with kvm hypervisor.
+.. note:: We'll be creating a virtual Edge Cluster with LXC hypervisor, suitable for deploying containers.
+If you're planning to go all the way and to also try the deployment of VMs and K8s cluster, we recommend using a metal Edge Cluster deployment with a KVM hypervisor.

 Overview
 ================================================================================

-An Edge Cluster is a group of resources in OpenNebula and the corresponding resources into AWS.
-OpenNebula provides an specification of the cluster ready to be created.
+An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS.
+OpenNebula provides a specification of the cluster ready to be created.

 The following resources are created in OpenNebula:

 * **Cluster**: one cluster containing all the resources is created with each provision.
-There is a one to one relation between the provision and the cluster, so each provision can only have **one** cluster.
+There is a one-to-one relationship between the provision and the cluster, so each provision can only have **one** cluster.
 * **Datastore**: each provision deploys two datastores, the system and the image.
-* **Host**: user can deploy as many as he wants.
+* **Host**: the user can deploy as many as he or she wants.
 They will be used to run VMs.
 * **Virtual Network**: for private networking there is a network template ready to be instantiated with the parameters the user needs.
-There is also one public networking that uses the elastic drivers to preallocate IPs, so VMs have public connectivity.
+There is also one public network that uses the elastic drivers to pre-allocate IPs, so VMs have public connectivity.

 During the provision of the cluster all these resources and their corresponding AWS objects are created with the aid of Terraform.
-In particular the following AWS resources are created:
+In particular, the following AWS resources are created:

-* A virtual private cloud (VPC) to allocate the OpenNebula hosts (AWS instances)
+* A virtual private cloud (VPC) to allocate the OpenNebula Hosts (AWS instances)
 * A CIDR block for the AWS instances.
-This CIDR block is used to assign secondary IPs to the hosts to allocate elastic IPs.
+This CIDR block is used to assign secondary IPs to the Hosts to allocate elastic IPs.
-* An Internet Gateway to provide Internet access to host and VMs.
+* An Internet Gateway to provide Internet access to the Host and VMs.
 * A routing table for the previous elements.

-.. note:: Take into account that FireEdge will request Elastic IPs for the public IPs you requested.
-If you receive an error creating a provision about not being able to request more IPs, please check the `limits of your account <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html>`__ in your zone.
+.. note:: Take into account that FireEdge will request Elastic IPs for the public IPs you request.
+If you receive an error message about not being able to request more IPs when creating a provision, please check the `limits of your account <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html>`__ in your zone.

-We will be using the FireEdge GUI in this guide.
-Please make sure you can login into it, using your front-end IP and default port 2616, as well as your oneadmin credentials.
+We'll be using the FireEdge GUI in this guide, so please make sure you can log in to it using your Front-end IP and default port 2616, as well as your oneadmin credentials.

-Step 1: Configuring AWS & Needed Information
+Step 1: Configuring AWS & Required Information
 ================================================================================

-As a first step, if you don't have one, create an account in AWS.
+As a first step, if you don't already have one, create an account in AWS.
 You can follow `this guide <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`__.

 Whenever your account is ready, you need to obtain both an ``access_key`` and a ``secret_key`` of a user that has access to instances management.
-You can follow `this guide <https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html>`__.
+For this, you can follow `this guide <https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html>`__.

-Then, you need to choose the region where you want to deploy the resources.
+Next, you need to choose the region where you want to deploy the resources.
 All the available regions can be checked `here <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html>`__.

-.. warning:: To be able to connect to the instances you deploy, you will need SSH keys.
-They are installed on ``/var/lib/one/.ssh-oneprovision``.
+.. warning:: To be able to connect to the instances you deploy, you'll need SSH keys.
+They are installed in ``/var/lib/one/.ssh-oneprovision``.

 Step 2: Create an AWS provider
 ================================================================================